 Add Multiple Revenue Goals on a Single Page

 By default, VWO allows creating one revenue tracking goal for each test.
-However, to track multiple revenue goals on a single page, such as a thank you or confirmation page, follow these steps to create a queue functionality:
+However, to track multiple revenue goals on a single page, such as a 'thank you' or 'payment confirmation' page, use the following code snippet:

 Locate your Goal ID in VWO

-- Select the test for which you want to locate the goal ID.
+- Select the test campaign for which you want to locate the goal ID.

-- From the SUMMARY Page, go to the SETTINGS > GOALS tab.
+- Go to the Settings > Gals tab.

-If you need information regarding how much was the total sales made for a specific test, you can integrate the reports with your GA/UA account and then compare the data shown in VWO – unique conversions, vs in GA, total sales made by the visitor who became a part of the test.
+If you need information regarding how much was the total sales made for a specific test, you can integrate the reports with your GA/UA account and then compare the data shown in VWO – unique conversions, vs in GA - total sales made by the visitor who became a part of the VWO test campaign.